 Semester General Studies Program

 The General Studies program is the most popular option for study abroad students as it allows for maximum flexibility when choosing courses at the Umbra Institute.
-Students may choose freely from the courses offered and enroll full-time for a minimum of 12 credits and complete at least one course in Italian language or an elective course taught in Italian for advanced students.
+Students may choose freely from the courses offered and enroll full-time for 12-18 credits which must include one course in Italian language or an elective course taught in Italian for advanced students.